awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 git clone ssh://Your-SSH-Key-ID@git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
 ```

-For more information, see [For SSH Connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md)\.
+For more information, see [For SSH connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md)\.

 ## Access error: Public key is uploaded successfully to IAM and SSH tested successfully but connection fails on Windows systems<a name="troubleshooting-ae5"></a>